gardener/gardener-extension-shoot-lakom-service/docs/oci_registries_crash_course.md

 to a given manifest that differs from the digest of the object.

-Normally, whenever we push an image to a registry, if we don't give it an explicit tag, the registry would most likey give it the tag `latest`.
+Normally, whenever we push an image to a registry, if we don't give it an explicit tag, the registry would most likely give it the tag `latest`.
 This, actually is not mandatory based on the distribution spec.
 Manifests don't require that they have a tag.